Stoke City Football Club ("the Club") aims to provide the best standards of service to supporters in relation to all of its activities.

 Home League games will generally go on sale twelve weeks prior to the fixture in the following order:

 Tickets for Cup competitions are priced after consultation with the opposing club.
-Once agreement is made on any special ticketing initiatives, the tickets are allocated as for away ticket allocations.
+Once agreement on price is reached between the two clubs, the sales process will be announced.

 ACCOMMODATING AWAY SUPPORTERS

 The Club recognises that it is appropriate for away fans to visit the Britannia Stadium, and will endeavour to avoid any restrictions being imposed on visiting supporters.